 It can be difficult to stay on top of changing compliance regulations at the best of times, and recruiting and hiring subcontractors while keeping compliance in mind can be challenging.

-Consider using a tool to help, such as the BirdDogHR Recruitment and Applicant Tracking System (ATS).
+Consider using a tool to help, such as the BirdDogHR Recruiting Software System.
 This software automates the recruitment process, while also tracking OFCCP requirements.
 It makes finding subcontractors more efficient and gives you peace of mind that your company isn’t running afoul of OFCCP regulations and has the documentation to prove it.

 Managing your subcontractors is as important as managing your employees.
 Put your relationships with subcontractors on the right foot by writing proper contracts, orienting them to how you work, treating them as you’d like to be treated, and making sure to stay compliant.